Erickgiber/audio-giber/README.md

 AudioGiber is a JavaScript library that allows you to easily create an audio player context.
 It provides a simple and convenient way to manage and play audio tracks within your application.

-### This project is under construction, do not use for production until the end of the beta phase 🚀

 ## Installation

 You can install AudioGiber using npm: